Assxios/Boot2root/writeup1.md

 Finally, let's move on to phase 6:

 *Even though I'm using ghidra, this phase is still very hard to understand.
-Therefore I'll need to make some assumptions, aswell as slighty modify the structure / logic.*
+Therefore, I'll need to make some assumptions, as well as slightly modify the structure / logic.*
 ```c
 // Assuming node is defined as
 typedef struct Node {